 why do academics blog?

 Elizabeth Lane Lawley, Associate Professor, Information Technology, and Director, Lab For Social Computing, Rochester Institute Of Technology, in mamamusings.
-Flipping The Question: "Why Don't Academics Blog?"

 Alan Levine, Instructional